Rob Rensenbrink: International career

 West Germany a 2–1 victory.
 Rensenbrink's performances saw him named to the team of the tournament and he was sought by Ajax as a replacement for Keizer.
 However, contract negotiations fell through and he remained at Anderlecht.

 Rensenbrink stayed in the Netherlands national team during the qualifiers and finals of the 1976 European Football Championship.
 However, the Netherlands fell at the semi-final stage to Czechoslovakia.

 In the 1978 FIFA World Cup tournament in Argentina, the Netherlands again reached the final, but this time without Cruijff (who decided to retire from international football) and under the guidance of Ernst Happel rather than Michels.
 Out of the shadow of Cruijff, Rensenbrink found more room to showcase his own considerable talent, playing on the left-hand side of a front three alongside Johnny Rep and René van de Kerkhof.
 He scored a hat-trick in the opening game against Iran, a penalty against Scotland which was goal number 1,000 in FIFA World Cup history and another spot-kick in the 5–1 win over Austria.
 In the final against Argentina, the Netherlands yet again met the hosts.
 The Netherlands fell behind to a first-half Mario Kempes strike.
 After Dick Nanninga's equalizer nine minutes from time, a long pass from the Dutch captain Ruud Krol in the last 30 seconds of normal time gave Rensenbrink a half-chance, but his shot from a very narrow angle hit the post and was cleared by a defender.
 Had he scored, it is almost certain that the Netherlands would have won the World Cup with Rensenbrink being top goal scorer.
 Argentina scored twice in extra-time for a 3–1 victory and the Netherlands again had to settle for the runners-up spot.

 Rensenbrink played some of the qualifiers for Euro 80, but after earning his 46th cap in 1979 (a 2–0 defeat by Poland in a qualifier for Euro 80), he retired from international football at the age of 32, having scored 14 times for his country.
 He along with Eusébio are the only players to score the most goals from a penalty spot in a tournament (4 in 1978).

 He was named by Pelé as one of the top 125 greatest living footballers in March 2004.
 He was also named Anderlecht's greatest ever foreign player in 2008.

 Personal life

+Rensenbrink was married with Corrie van der Ley and they had two children.
+They lived a "quiet, family life" in the town of Oostzaan in North Holland.

-Rensenbrink was married and lived in Oostzaan.
-In the summer of 2015, he revealed that he had been diagnosed with progressive muscular atrophy three years earlier.
+In 2012, Dutch news sources reported that Rensenbrink had been diagnosed with progressive muscular atrophy.
+In the summer of 2015, he publicly confirmed that he had been diagnosed three years earlier with the neuromuscular disease.
 He died on 24 January 2020, aged 72.
-Belgian news sources reported that he had been diagnosed with a muscular disease in 2012 which led to his death.